t7ru/Fandom-Top-Contributors/README.md

 4. Add the webhook variable into Secrets, and everything else into Variables
 5. And you're done!

-You may also test if it works or not by going to "Actions" and manually run "Weekly Discord Webhook".
+You may also test if it works or not by going to "Actions" and manually running "Weekly Discord Webhook".
 Also, the schedule can be changed in the `schedule.yaml` file, which means the bot can be run daily or biweekly if you so choose to.
+The code itself is extremely simple to understand.
+I've also clarified with comments about some common questions in it.

 ## Environment Variables